INTJ Love Interests: Who Is The Best Match?

 INTJs have to work on being more conscious of their partners’ feelings and emotional needs.

 Sometimes INTJs get so wrapped up in the thrill of the debate that they wind up coming across as arrogant and superior.
 This dynamic in a romantic relationship does not work.
-If an INTJ’s partner has similar tendencies, watch out!
+If an INTJ’s girlfriend or boyfriend has similar tendencies, watch out!
 There’s likely a head-on collision coming.

 INTJ Best Match: 3 Most Compatible Myers-Briggs Types for INTJs